DataBranner/AlgorithmPlay/python_substrings_glob/README.md

 ### Workings

- 1. Uses two cursor to keep track of string indices, one for `p` and one for `s`.
+ 1. Uses two cursors to keep track of string indices, one for `p` and one for `s`.

  1. Dictionary-branching is used to send the strings and their cursors to various functions for matching.
 The branching dictionary is `actions` and it is populated based on the contents of `s` plus the `?` and `*` wildcards.